jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/openstack/access.rst

 GUI
 ---

-Access the StarlingX containerized OpenStack Horizon GUI in your browser at the following address:
+Access the |prod| containerized OpenStack Horizon GUI in your browser at the following address:

 ::